gottacatchenall/ms_ptl/README.md

 # What is Phylogenetic Transfer Learning

-The goal of PTL is to take a species pool for which a given trait is only _partially_ observed, and inpute the value of that trait for the rest of the species based on the evolutionary relatedness of each species.
+The goal of PTL is to take a species pool for which a given trait is only _partially_ observed, and impute the value of that trait for the rest of the species based on the evolutionary relatedness of each species.

 ## Ancestral State Reconstruction